bucefal76/signal_generator_ad9833/README.md

 # Future developments

- - Single channel support for ESP32
+ - Dual channel support for Arduino UNO.
- - Dual channel support for Arduino UNO
+ - Dual channel support for ESP32.
- - Dual channel support for ESP32
+ - Use hardware SPI for ESP32 instead of software emulation.
- - Vobulator feature for ESP32
+ - Vobulator feature for ESP32.
- - Vobulator feature for UNO
+ - Vobulator feature for UNO.
- - WiFi/Web based UI for ESP32
+ - WiFi/Web based UI for ESP32.